 Section 2: No-credit with NO tuition and fees, and DOES NOT fulfill ISP requirement.

-Upon satisfactory completion of the summer ISP course, the internship/REU will be documented on a student’s academic transcript.
+Upon satisfactory completion of the summer ISP course, the internship/research experience will be documented on a student’s academic transcript.

 Other Options to Earn Credit for Your Summer Internship or REU